GitHub

 }

-This "Tailwind-ifys" the solution and makes the no-spinner class part of Tailwind CSS.
+This solution integrates the no-spinner class into Tailwind CSS.

-Which means it will now appear as a suggested class when using Tailwind CSS Intellisense.
+Now, it will appear as a suggested class when using Tailwind CSS Intellisense.

 Tailwind CSS Class Names (Level 3)